cltk/cltk/docs/installation.rst

    $ pip install cltk

-Second, you will need an installation of [Git](http://git-scm.com/downloads), which the CLTK uses to download and update corpora, if you want to automatically import any of the [CLTK's corpora](https://github.com/cltk/).
+Second, you will need an installation of `Git <http://git-scm.com/downloads>`_, which the CLTK uses to download and update corpora, if you want to automatically import any of the `CLTK's corpora <https://github.com/cltk/>`_.
 Installation of Git will depend on your operating system.

 From source